-The city of Berlin was devastated during World War II, but the city has since been constantly rebuilding itself on the ruins of the past.
-The cultural capital now boasts some impressive feats of Modernist architecture, from Baroque to Brutalist to Bauhaus, and the city has ushered in a new era of utopian aesthetics and Postmodern design.
+Berlin was devastated during World War II, but the city has since been rebuilding itself on the ruins of the past.
+The capital is now home to some impressive feats of Modernist architecture, from Brutalist to Bauhaus, and it has ushered in a new era of utopian aesthetics and Postmodern design.
 Discover these treasures of Berlin’s modern architectural landscape.

 Tucked away behind the imposing facade of this 19th-century building is one of the Reichstag’s most impressive features, albeit a contemporary one.
 A free guided tour will take you up to the top of a spectacular glass dome, designed by Norman Foster in 1999 as part of a huge renovation project, which offers 360-degree views of the parliamentary and government district of Berlin.
 The original building suffered greatly in the early half of the 20th century, damaged by a mysterious fire in 1933 and then attacked by air raids during World War II.
 The building also became a key target for the Red Army during the 1945 Battle of Berlin, given its political significance – to this day, visitors can see Soviet graffiti emblazoned on its smoky walls.

 Nicknamed the Armadillo due to its armoury-style steel-clad roof, this futuristic Postmodernist conference and office building was designed by British architect Sir Nicholas Grimshaw in the mid-1990s.
 The atrium of the high-tech building is just as likely to feature in a sci-fi thriller as it is to play host to the Berlin Stock Exchange, with its dramatic ribcage of steel and elevator capsules with orange-tinted windows.